gcorre/ACD_spots/README.md

 # ACD_spots
-spots counting in muscle cross sections
+ImageJ macro for muscle fibers segmentation and spot counting in cross-setions.